 Any mistreatment involving a nursing home resident can constitute abuse or neglect if it occurs at the hands of a caregiver, another resident, family member, friend, employee or facility.
 All nursing homes are legally bound to protect every resident in a safe environment around the clock.
 Any mistreatment could be the result of minimal standards for the safety, care, health, and comfort of the resident.
-The South Carolina Nursing Home Law Center Attorneys have represented many families whose loved one was injured, harmed or died prematurely through wrongful death by seeking justice on their behalf and ensure they are adequately compensated for their damages and losses.
+Our nursing home neglect affiliated attorneys in South Carolina have represented many families whose loved one was injured, harmed or died prematurely through wrongful death by seeking justice on their behalf and ensure they are adequately compensated for their damages and losses.
 We can help your family too.Prince George Health Care Center

 This Long-Term Care Center is a for-profit 148-certified bed Home providing cares to residents of Georgetown and Georgetown County, South Carolina.
 The Facility is located at:

 The investigators from the federal government penalize caregiving facilities identified with severe violations of nursing home rules and regulations by withholding payment for Medicare services or imposing monetary fines.
 The higher the penalty usually means the worse offense.
 Within the last three years, the federal government fined Prince George Health Care Center three times including a $13,000 fine on September 18, 2015, a $126,100 fine on March 28, 2016, and a $171,430 fine on March 30, 2017.
 Additional documentation about penalties and fines can be found on the South Carolina Department of Health and Environmental Control Website concerning Prince George Health Care Center.Georgetown South Carolina Nursing Home Residents Safety Concerns